 We don’t celebrate Valentine’s Day.
 I should re-word that to clarify that we have no vendetta against the occasion, we just try to avoid any “Hallmark Holidays” as my husband calls them.
-(We avoid Mother’s, Father’s and Grandparents’ Day as well as Halloween for similar reasons, but we make a point to celebrate the purpose of these many times throughout the year!)
+(We avoid Mother’s, Father’s and Grandparents’ Day for similar reasons, but we make a point to celebrate the purpose of these many times throughout the year!)

-I should also note that while this holiday is supposedly the celebration of the feast day of St. Valentine, very little is known about the actual Saints Valentine (there were several) and so St. Valentine was removed from the Roman Calendar.
+I should also note that while this holiday is supposedly the celebration of the feast day of Saint Valentine, very little is known about the actual Saints Valentine (there were several) and so the feast was removed from the Roman Calendar.
 February 14th is actually the celebration of Saints Cyril and Methodius on my calendar.

-History aside, it seems my husband may have good reason to financially boycott valentines day.
-It is estimated that the average consumer will spend over $120 on Valentine’s gifts, meals, and entertainment.
+History aside, it seems my husband may have good reason to financially boycott Valentine’s Day.
+Business Insider reports that the average consumer will spend over $120 on Valentine’s gifts, meals, and entertainment.

-141 million cards will be exchanged and over 15 billion dollars will be spent total.
-Apparently it all must do something to add to the romance though, since more at home pregnancy tests are sold in March than any other month.
+One hundred forty-one million cards will be exchanged and over fifteen billion dollars will be spent total.
+Apparently it all must do something to add to the romance though, since more at home pregnancy tests are sold in March than any other month!